A close up of a camp fire outside at night showing flames and logs

 Where can I have a campfire?

 Campfires are allowed in some of our Parks and Reserves.
-Campfires should be lit in a designated campfire spot.
-Look for dedicated campfire rings and structures like these below to use.
+Where available, campfires should be lit in a designated campfire spot.
+Look for dedicated campfire rings and structures for visitors to use.

 For Parks, Reserves and campgrounds where campfires are permitted, please refer to the Map below.